 The secondary form of the disease usually follows trauma or direct injury to the shoulder such as surgical interventions, fractures, rotator cuff tears or other severe articular trauma.3

-The first known description of AC was by Duplay in 1872 in which he described a condition known as “Periarthritis Scapulohumeral.”2 In 1934 Codman described these cases as difficult to define, difficult to treat and difficult to explain from the point of view of pathology.3 Neviaser et al described the term “frozen shoulder” as a “waste-can diagnosis,” because it was often overdiagnosed on patients with a stiff and painful shoulder.1Conditions such as calcific tendonitis, bicipital tenosynovitis, glenohumeral and acromioclavicular arthritis, and rotator cuff tears can also potentially lead to a stiff and painful shoulder4-5 causing apparent limitation of active ROM, but they lack pathognomonic feature of true capsular contracture with subsequent restriction in passive ROM.
-These conditions are distinct from AC and, therefore, should not be diagnosed as AC.
-An accurate diagnosis is essential because treatment differs between the conditions.6
+Conditions such as calcific tendonitis, bicipital tenosynovitis, glenohumeral and acromioclavicular arthritis, and rotator cuff tears can also potentially lead to a stiff and painful shoulder4-5 causing apparent limitation of active ROM, but they lack pathognomonic features of true capsular contracture with subsequent restriction in passive ROM.
+These conditions are distinct from AC and, therefore, should not be diagnosed as such.
+Given that the treatment differs between these conditions, an accurate diagnosis is essential.4

 Epidemiology including risk factors and primary prevention